scott-anderson-wc/cs210pub/lectures/L12/OOP.md

 ### Constructors

-The constructor is the `Account` function we saw above.
+The constructor is the `Account` function:

 * Create a constructor function (really, it's an initializer)
 * By convention, name it with a capital letter, to remind us to use `new`